News

 - each student needs to read all papers from his/her group and submit a one-page summary + 3 questions about each paper (excluding the paper he/she is presenting)

 - The presenter of paper needs to deliver a talk draft to his/her advisor at least 24 days (hard deadline) prior to his/her scheduled talk.
-In the week before the talk, the presenter should also deliver a practice talk to his/her advisor.
+In the week before the talk, the presenter should also deliver the full set of slides to his/her advisor.

 - Summaries+questions have to be delivered 24 hours prior to the respective session.